getcarina/getcarina.com/_getting-started/002-getting-started-on-carina.md

 ### Troubleshooting

+1. If running on Windows and experience problems with $PSScriptRoot when running docker.ps1, you need to update Powershell to version 3 or higher.

 See [Troubleshooting common problems](/docs/tutorials/troubleshooting/).

 For additional assistance, ask the [community](https://community.getcarina.com/) for help or join us in IRC at [#carina on Freenode](http://webchat.freenode.net/?channels=carina).